Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 I mean, this is a French finance minister, Eric Lombard.

-Now he's saying, no, actually, we're going to need it.
+He's saying, no, actually, we're going to need it.

 The reason I slightly hesitate on that is, okay, yes, we're going to need one because Labour are running out of money and everything they're doing is making things worse.

-But first, if Britain and France need a bailout from the IMF, we need to ask the question, who's actually funding the IMF?
+But first, if Britain and France need a bailout from the IMF, we need to ask the question: who's actually funding the IMF?

 I was going to ask that.